softwareconstruction240/softwareconstruction/instruction/object-oriented-design/object-oriented-design.md

 ![Class Diagram](classRelationshipDiagram.jpg)

-The key is to understand your domain and distill the important object fields, operations, and interactions down to the minimal representation, that meets the application needs.
+The key is to understand your domain and distill the important object fields, operations, and interactions down to the minimal representation that meets the application needs.
 That might mean that your model doesn't perfectly fit real world objects, but you can often make your model easier to use and understand if you skip some of the important details.
 Likewise, sometimes the most literal domain representation does not fit the model of how users interact with their domain.
 When that happens, go with the users.
 It is their mental model you are trying to represent.

 For example, in the above example, a `Programmer` doesn't actually have a single `Computer` that is part of the required definition of a programmer.
 A more real world representation would be to allow for multiple computers, or to have a `uses-a` relationship with the computer instead of a `has-a` relationship.
 However, if our application doesn't need that complexity, then you can simplify things by making the assumption that all programmers in our domain have a single computer that they use to write code with.
 That allows you to encapsulate, or hide, the computer and gitHub repo they are using when the `writeCode` method is called.